PHP Performance Tuning with XDebug

 zend_extension="/usr/lib/php5/20100525/xdebug.so"

-Please note, your version number may be different, so check the filename first.
+Please note that your version number may differ, so check the filename first.

 Save the file and restart Apache to load the new module.